 On average, employees at American Red Cross give their company a 3.9 rating out of 5.0 - which is 3% higher than the average rating for all companies on CareerBliss.
-The happiest American Red Cross employees are Test Engineers submitting an average rating of 4.7 and Volunteers also with a rating of 4.7.
+The happiest American Red Cross employees are Communications Specialists submitting an average rating of 4.9 and Test Engineers with a rating of 4.7.

 "Free blood = big money for ARC and its CEO, while I, the work horse, only make 10.30/hour.
 On full time hours and the $220 taken out every check (bi-weekly-two checks per month) for health insurance, my last pay check was only $232.
 Not even enough money to pay rent, let alone buy food, gas and my other monthly bills like heat and lights."